Code-Institute-Submissions/Upon-Wonder/README.md

 - All of the above tests where verified to work on tablets and phone devices.
     - The message that is suppose to pop up on the screen when sending the message didn't work on tablets or phone devices when tested.
 Bug is documented further down in this README.
-- Verify that the page is responsive.
+- Verified that the page is responsive.
-- Verify that the navbar collapse on tablets and phone devices and that it doesn't affect the links.
+- Verified that the navbar collapse on tablets and phone devices and that it doesn't affect the links.
-- Verify that the padding wrapping the text content under contact heading is changed on phone devices.
+- Verified that the padding wrapping the text content under contact heading is changed on phone devices.
-- Verify that the font-size of the contact page text gets smaller.
+- Verified that the font-size of the contact page text gets smaller.
-- Verify that the form is responsive and covers 90% of the viewport on phone devices and 80% of the viewport on tablet devices.
+- Verified that the form is responsive and covers 90% of the viewport on phone devices and 80% of the viewport on tablet devices.
-- Verify that on phone devices the Copyright column disappears and only the social links column show.
+- Verified that on phone devices the Copyright column disappears and only the social links column show.

 ### User testing
 The website was testet by my mentor, a fellow Code Institute student, my friends and my family to really put the